-While the above studies focussed on keratinocytes, very recent work by Törőcsik and colleagues now shows that both TLR2 and TLR4 agonists induced miR-146a-5p by ~2.5 fold in SZ95 human sebocytes after 24 h treatment (54).
-Importantly, miR-146a-5p appeared to be elevated in the sebaceous glands of acne skin samples and a miR-146a-5p mimic reduced IL-8 secretion by over 50% in sebocytes.
-Consistent with this, the ability of culture media from miR-46a-loaded sebocytes to promote chemoattraction of peripheral blood mononuclear cells was almost abolished (54).
-Hence a miR-146a-5p mimic may have translational potential to support resolution of acne-related inflammation.
-Interestingly, Törőcsik and co-workers identified GNG7 (G protein subunit gamma 7) as one of the most highly elevated genes following miR-146a-5p inhibition (54).
-However, GNG7 does not appear to be a direct target of miR-146a (based on a search of TargetScan 7.1).
+While the above studies focused on keratinocytes, very recent work by Törőcsik et al. now shows that both TLR2 and TLR4 agonists induced miR-146a-5p by ~2.5 fold in SZ95 human sebocytes after 24 h treatment.54 Importantly, miR-146a-5p appeared to be elevated in the sebaceous glands of acne skin samples and a miR-146a-5p mimic reduced IL-8 secretion by over 50% in sebocytes.
+Consistent with this, the ability of culture media from miR-46aloaded sebocytes to promote chemoattraction of peripheral blood mononuclear cells was almost abolished.54 Hence a miR-146a-5p mimic may have translational potential to support the resolution of acne-related inflammation.
+Interestingly, Törőcsik et al. identified GNG7 (G protein subunit gamma 7) as one of the most highly elevated genes following miR-146a-5p inhibition.54 However, GNG7 does not appear to be a direct target of miR-146a (based on a search of TargetScan 7.1).
 In addition, although the authors propose a model in which miR-146a indirectly affects the lipid content of sebocytes via GNG7, a miR-146a mimic had no effect on sebocyte lipid content suggesting that raised miR-146a has a net neutral effect on sebaceous lipid homeostasis.